ania475/brr-dashboard/README.md

 - Add form validation with feedback messages.

+- Use the 'more information' button on the Staff component to display information about the user's last login date, and device information

 - Clean up Tailwind CSS styles for better readability

 - use React Query for fetching data to better handle larger amounts of data and improve scalability